- The takeaway from this episode is … money karma will test your insecurities.

-Maybe that was one of your lessons in this lifetime?
+That is one of your primary lessons in this lifetime.

 Most people are in the, “I don’t have enough” category.
 Their karmic lesson is to learn how they overextended themselves in this lifetime.
 Too much importance put on owning the American Dream, new cars, a vacation home, RV’s, kid’s college educations.
 Pretty soon the family is overextended in everything.
 Their credit cards are maxed out, their jobs aren’t what they used to be, and their investments were more like a gambling bet that went against them.

 Why do people get themselves into these types of overextended situations?
 It’s because they have been programmed by society to do whatever it takes to “get ahead.”
 That’s what everyone else is doing, so the goal is to get ahead.
-Life becomes a series of comparisons; we have more cars than the neighbors.
+Life becomes a series of comparisons; we have more cars than our neighbors.
 We take exciting vacations, and we feel sorry for those who don’t experience what we do.
 However, on the other hand, these same people are envious of others with unlimited amounts of money.
 Enough is never enough.

 People chasing money haven’t yet become the person who can earn it or receive that type of life reward because they weren’t ready, willing, or able to do what it takes to achieve it.

 Perhaps people who have a lot of money have it because they didn’t focus their energy on spending it.
 These people were busy contributing something valuable to the world to be that wealthy.
 They were of service to others and received the rewards that naturally come with that.
 When you ask most people what they are doing to be of service to others they tend to give you that puzzled expression and don’t understand what it is you are asking them, or what they’re supposed to do.

 - Having a lot of money is a karmic test.
 How well you know yourself will determine how well you do with this test.

 - Having too little money is also a lesson.